retroenv/nesgo/README.md

 nesgo offers tooling for the Nintendo Entertainment System (NES), written in Golang.

-## Included tooling
+## Included tools

-[nesgo](https://github.com/retroenv/nesgo/tree/main/cmd/nesgo) Golang to NES compiler [nesgodisasm](https://github.com/retroenv/nesgo/tree/main/cmd/nesgodisasm) Disassembler for NES ROMs [nesgoemu](https://github.com/retroenv/nesgo/tree/main/cmd/nesgoemu) Emulator for NES ROMs
+* [nesgo](https://github.com/retroenv/nesgo/tree/main/cmd/nesgo) Golang to NES compiler

+* [nesgodisasm](https://github.com/retroenv/nesgo/tree/main/cmd/nesgodisasm) Disassembler for NES ROMs

+* [nesgoemu](https://github.com/retroenv/nesgo/tree/main/cmd/nesgoemu) Emulator for NES ROMs

+check the README of each tool for a more detailed description and instructions on how to install and use them.

 ## Project layout